francishineman/automation_playwright/README.md

 ## Example Test Run

-The included test_example.py will run two automated tests against the Playwright documentation site, testing the search functionality using the configured fixtures.
+The base_test_case.py will run two automated tests against the Playwright documentation site, testing the search functionality using the configured fixtures.